 Total cash reserves, including cash, cash equivalents, short-term investments and marketable securities, were \$240.6 million as of December 31, 2006 as compared to \$226.6 million as of December 31, 2005.
 Positive operating cash flows for the year ended December 31, 2006 and cash proceeds of \$20.2 million from the sale of Nektar common stock contributed to the increase in cash reserves.
 Partially offsetting these cash inflows was the January 2006 payment to Sanofi-Aventis of \$35.0 million relating to a reduction of the Oncaspar royalty rate and the \$11.0 million payment to Santaris for their technology rights.
-Not yet reflected as a reduction to the December 31, 2006 cash balance are the \$20.0 million committed payment to Ovation under the December 2006 supply and license agreement, the \$5.0 million HIF-1 alpha antagonist milestone payment to Santaris, and the \$7.0 million legal fees incurred in connection with securing the supply of the raw material used to produce Oncaspar.
+Not yet reflected as a reduction to the December 31, 2006 cash balance are the \$20.0 million committed payment to Santaris, and the \$7.0 million legal fees incurred in connection with securing the supply of the raw material used to produce Oncaspar.
 These payments occurred in the first quarter of 2007.

 Within the overall rise in total cash reserves, cash and cash equivalents decreased \$48.1 million during the year ended December 31, 2006 while investments rose \$62.1 million.
 Cash provided by operating activities for the year ended December 31, 2006 was \$43.3 million compared to \$17.7 million for the twelve months ended December 31, 2005 (as compiled from previous reports on Forms 10-Q and 10-K).
-The primary elements in the \$25.6 million improvement year-over-year were improved operating earnings plus net cash inflows relating to changes in operating assets and liabilities in 2006 compared to net cash out flows relating to operating assets in 2005.
-Net cash used in investing activities was \$97.6 million in 2006 compared to \$5.3 million in 2005.
+The primary elements in the \$25.6 million improvement year-over-year were improved operating acmings plus net cash inflows relating to changes in operating assets and liabilities in 2006 compared to net cash out flows relating to operating activities was \$97.6 million in 2006 compared to \$5.3 million in 2005.
 In addition to investments in short-term investments and marketable securities, we acquired \$9.7 million of property and equipment, \$11.0 million of in-process research and development and \$35.0 million of product rights.
 Financing activities in 2006 provided a source of cash in the amount of \$6.2 million reflecting the net favorable effects of refinancing a portion of our long-term debt as described below and \$1.1 million of stock option exercises.
 In 2005, the repurchase of notes payable used \$5.4 million of cash.